Rishirajbal/Basic_game_dev_using_UNITY/README.md

 - Implement a scoring system
 - Add sound effects and background music
 - Create additional player characters with unique abilities

-## Acknowledgements
-This project was created as a learning exercise for Unity game development.
-The README was generated with assistance from AI to provide comprehensive documentation.

----

-*Note: This README was created with the assistance of AI to provide thorough documentation of the project.*